Search

 When it comes to top surgery, many non-binary patients express interest in maintaining a certain amount of chest fullness or chest/breast tissue after top surgery.
 The Gender Confirmation Center (GCC) offers a variety of breast reduction and chest reconstruction options that yield non-flat results.
 This article will address the difference between a breast reduction and a top surgery with a non-flat end goal.
 By having some tissue left behind after top surgery, some non-binary and gender fluid patients have expressed experiencing greater gender euphoria; this is because having minimal leftover tissue allows them, in their words, to more easily present feminine on some days and more masculine on others, without needing to wear a chest binder.

-The photos and descriptions on this page are used to highlight breast aesthetics that are shared among many people who underwent a first, predominantly estrogenic puberty.
+The photos and descriptions on this page are used to highlight breast aesthetics that are shared among many people who underwent a first, estrogen-dominant puberty.
 Because there is natural variation to body types and sizes, your particular body shape might not be represented in the images below.
+In the following informational video, Dr. Jacobs (he/him) describes the difference between a traditional buttonhole incision and a breast reduction top surgery technique.
+Generally speaking, this latter is sought by patients who are interested in maintaining a tear-drop form to their breasts, would like to keep a heightened level of sensitivity in their nipples and/or would like to retain the possibility to chestfeed post-op.

 What is an aggressive breast reduction?